MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-chatbot.md

 Add Chatbot control to your canvas apps and embed a published [Power Virtual Agents](/power-virtual-agents/fundamentals-what-is-power-virtual-agents) chatbot to assist your end-users with a variety of requests&mdash;from providing simple answers to common questions to resolving issues requiring complex conversations.

 The chatbot control is available in authenticated Power Virtual Agents 2 and in custom pages.
-A bot picker will list all bots that are in the same enviroment as your Power Apps.
+A bot picker will list all bots that are in the same environment as your Power Apps.

 You can use an AI bot or AI boosted conversations bot: